Cannabis/ CBD extract tested in the lab

 Which CBD medications for epilepsy?

 The search for a CBD medication that is approved in Germany turns out to be not so easy.
 For example, there is Sativex® , but it is mainly used for multiple sclerosis.
-For the treatment of epilepsy, Epidiolex® is often referred to.
-Efficacy has been shown in:
+For research on epilepsy, Epidiolex® is often referred to.
+Research has explored its use in:

 • Dravet syndrome